panthas05/gift_aid_schedule_builder/README.md

 Generally review the contents of the gov.uk page, and see what additional validation we can do, as per their requirements.

-#### Handle non-UK postcodes

-Non-UK resident donors can still have their transactions gift aided.
-An "X" should be put in the postcode column for them.

 #### Output directly to an ods file

 `openpyxl` is wonderful, but I believe it only supports .xlsx files.
 Is there